Today, we dive into a campaign that will likely be discussed and laughed about for many years.

 Nothing about this rebrand says any of this.

-And in the process of desperately trying to appeal to a younger audience, they’ve completely abandoned and humiliated their core audience of older white dudes who like British things.
+And in the process of desperately trying to appeal to a younger audience, they’ve entirely abandoned and humiliated their core audience of older white dudes who like British things.

 Talk about lose-lose.